This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Keep your applications stateless.
 Store all your data in dedicated data stores.

-Don’t roll your own data stores: always use mature, battle-tested, proven off-the-shelf solutions.
+Don’t roll your own data stores; always use mature, battle-tested, proven, off-the-shelf solutions.

-Use relational databases as your primary data store (the source of truth), as they are secure, reliable, mature, and
+Use relational databases as your primary data store (the source of truth), as they are secure, reliable, and mature, and they support schemas, integrity constraints, foreign-key constraints, joins, ACID transactions, and a flexible query language (SQL).

 These first few takeaways essentially boil down to one simple idea: your default choice for data storage should be a